techiediaries/techiediaries/_posts/2020/angular-10/2019-7-02-angular-ng-content.md

 ---
 layout: post
-title: "Content Projection in Angular 9/8: Pass Data from a Parent Component to a Child Template with Ng-content"
+title: "Content Projection in Angular 10/9: Pass Data from a Parent Component to a Child Template with Ng-content"
 image: "images/content/angular.png"
 excerpt: "Content projection is an Angular concept that helps developers build reusable components.
-It allows you to pass data from a parent component to a template of a child component." tags : [ angular , angular8 ]
+It allows you to pass data from a parent component to a template of a child component"
+date: 2020-08-05
+tags : [ angular , angular8 ]
 ---

 Content projection is an concept that helps developers build reusable [Angular components](https://www.techiediaries.com/angular-components/).
 It allows you to pass data from a parent component to a template of a child component.
 It's similar to transclusion in Angular.js

-## Content Projection with Angular 9 Example
+## Content Projection with Angular 10 Example

-Let's now see with a simple [Angular 9 example](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/) how we can project content from a parent component to its child.
+Let's now see with a simple [Angular 10 example](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/) how we can project content from a parent component to its child.

 We'll be using Stackblitz for creating our content project example.

 You can check our example from this [link](https://stackblitz.com/edit/angular-8-ng-content).

 In Stackblitz, we already have a project generated with a couple of components - `AppComponent` and `HelloComponent`.

 The hello component takes an input property called `name` and renders the following content: